isabella232/SwiftypeAndroidExample/README.md

-# SwiftypeAndroidExample
+# SwiftypeAndroidExample for Swiftype Site Search

-This example app shows how easy it is to get started with [SwiftypeAndroid](https://github.com/swiftype/SwiftypeAndroid) to add [Swiftype-powered search](https://swiftype.com) to your Android application.
+This example app shows how easy it is to get started with [SwiftypeAndroid](https://github.com/swiftype/SwiftypeAndroid) to add [Swiftype-powered Site Search](https://swiftype.com) to your Android application.

+> **Note:** This client has been developed for [Swiftype's Site Search](https://www.swiftype.com/site-search) API endpoints only.
+You may refer to the [Swiftype Site Search API Documentation](https://swiftype.com/documentation/site-search/overview) for additional context.

 To run the sample application: